AndrewYeo03/Final-Year-Project/README.md

-# 🌐 **Cyber Range Platform for Cybersecurity Training**
+# 🌐 **Final Year Project - TAR UMT Cyber Range Platform for Cybersecurity Training**

-A comprehensive training environment designed for TAR UMT students to enhance their cybersecurity skills through hands-on exercises and real-world scenarios.
+A training environment designed for TAR UMT students to enhance their cybersecurity skills through hands-on exercises and real-world scenarios.

 ---